treymorgannichesoft/cloudpi-azure-bicep-deployment/DEPLOYMENT.md

 **Infrastructure is ready for your application!**

-### 6. Working with Azure Key Vault (Optional)
+### 6. Azure Key Vault

-A Key Vault is deployed with your infrastructure for secure secret storage.
-The VM has a **Managed Identity** with access to the Key Vault, so no passwords are needed to retrieve secrets.
+A Key Vault is deployed with your infrastructure for secure secrets management.
+The VM has a **Managed Identity** with "Key Vault Secrets User" role for passwordless access.

-> **Note**: Key Vault integration is optional and depends on your application's needs.
-The instructions below show basic Key Vault operations.
-Application-specific integration will vary based on how your application is configured.
+**What's Configured:**
+- Key Vault deployed with soft-delete and purge protection
+- VM managed identity has access to read secrets
+- Health checks verify Key Vault connectivity

-#### Get Your Key Vault Information
+**Get Your Key Vault Information:**

 ```bash
 # From deployment outputs